 the bank you were using in your old high tax state.
 However, make sure that your account is

-19. Notify credit card companies, other creditors and anyone who owes you money, of your new
+transferred to that branch - Notify credit card companies, other creditors and anyone who owes you money, of your new

-20. Notify all insurance companies of your new address and advise them that the new address is the
+address and instruct all correspondence, bills and/or payments to be mailed to the new address. - Notify all insurance companies of your new address and advise them that the new address is the

-21. Remove the contents of any safe deposit boxes outside of Florida, surrender the boxes and
+place where any automobile or other vehicle covered by insurance is located. - Remove the contents of any safe deposit boxes outside of Florida, surrender the boxes and

-22. Notify all old state social and religious organizations in which you are a member of your change
+move the contents to Florida boxes. - Notify all old state social and religious organizations in which you are a member of your change

 of domicile; and, if possible, assume non-resident membership status or resign.
 If there are